parkito/SerializationHarness/README.md

 There are lot of Java frameworks aimed to make serialization faster.

-This test suit benchmarked most popular of them.
+This test suit benchmarks most popular of them.

 ### Current rating list